Dos and Don’ts of Thanksgiving Break

 Show them some TLC.
 Tender Loving Care from mom, dad, and loved ones is always a good thing.

 Encourage them to seek support if they need it.
-Remind your Deacs that good self-care – whether tutoring, counseling, mentoring – is smart.
+Remind your Deacs that self-care – whether tutoring, counseling, mentoring – is smart.

 DON’T